Compelling ReLU Networks to Exhibit Exponentially Many Linear Regions at Initialization and During Training: Algorithm and Theory

 The right hand sides will never be equal to zero with a finite number of terms since $a$ parameters are bounded away from $0$ and $1$ by $c$. \end{proof} \end{lemma}

-Next we derive the values of $\Delta y$ to complete the proof. \begin{theorem} A compositional network with a second differentiable output necessarily outputs $y=x^2$ \begin{proof} The points $l_n$ and $r_n$ are all peak locations, \eqref{F_derivative} gives their derivative values as $f'_{i+n}(r_n)$.
-Earlier we reasoned about the sizes of the discontinuities in $F'(x)$ at $x$, since $l_n$ and $r_n$ always lie on the linear intervals surrounding $x$ as $n \rightarrow \infty$, we can get the value of $f'_i(x) - f'_{i+n}(r_n)$ using \eqref{y_differences} with the initial discontinuity size set to $s_i(K/R)$ rather than 1.
-Focusing on the right hand side we get:
+Next we derive the values of $\Delta y$ to complete the proof. \begin{theorem} $F(x)$ cannot be twice differentiable unless $F(x) = x^2$. \begin{proof} The points $l_n$ and $r_n$ are all peak locations, Equation \ref{F_derivative} gives their derivative values as $f'_{i+n}(r_n)$.
+In our argument for sufficiency, we reasoned about the sizes of the discontinuities in $f'$ at $x$.
+Since $l_n$ and $r_n$ always lie on the linear intervals surrounding $x$ as $n \rightarrow \infty$, we can get the value of $f'_i(x) - f'_{i+n}(r_n)$ using Equation \ref{y_differences} with the initial discontinuity size set to $Rs_i$ rather than 1.
+Focusing on the right hand side, we get:

-taking $\Delta y / \Delta x$ gives a series:
+Taking $\Delta y / \Delta x$ gives a series:

-The issue which arises is that the derivation on the left is identical, except for a replacement of $R$ by $L$.
-The only way for these formulas to agree then is for $R=L$ which implies $a_i = 1 - a_i = 0.5$ \end{proof} \end{theorem}
+The issue that arises is that the derivation on the left is identical, except for a replacement of $R^2$ by $L^2$.
+The only way for these formulas to agree, then, is for $R^2=L^2$, which implies $a_i = 1 - a_i = 0.5$.
+Since this argument applies at any layer, then all $a$ parameters must be $0.5$ (which approximates $y=x^2$). \end{proof} \end{theorem}